 Create a List of I AM Affirmations

-You’re not limited to our list of affirmations.
+You’re not limited to our list.
 You can make your own.
 Think about the aspects you love about yourself or the attributes you aspire to have.
 Close your eyes and say aloud:

 "I am _____."